tkyin17/opswat-api-call/README.md

 # opswat_api_call
-OPSWAT api calls to metadefender api to obtain scan reports using hash values or dataid, and also upload files if they do not already exist on the server
+OPSWAT api calls to metadefender api to obtain scan reports using hash values or dataid of a given file, and also upload the file if it does not already exist on the server

+# Setup

-Before running the program, replace 'KEY' in the api_headers and upload_headers dict with a valid api key.
+* Before running the program, replace 'KEY' in the api_headers and upload_headers dict with a valid api key.

+* Requires the 'requests' and 'hashlib' python modules to be installed

 ![image](https://user-images.githubusercontent.com/59483688/125090423-50803980-e09d-11eb-869c-b9b93a2b221e.png)

-To run:
+# To run:

 python3 api_call.py file-path